Your Body Isn’t Broken, It’s Overwhelmed

 In Jesus’ name, Amen.

-Important Note: I am a certified Health and Wellness Coach, not a licensed medical professional.
-The information shared on this blog reflects my personal experiences and is intended for educational purposes only.
-It is not a substitute for professional medical, mental health, or dietary advice, diagnosis, or treatment.
+A note before you go: I am a certified Health and Wellness Coach, not a licensed medical professional.
+Everything I share here reflects my personal experience and is offered for educational and informational purposes only — not as a substitute for professional medical, mental health, or dietary advice.

-If you are dealing with a serious or chronic medical condition, please continue to consult and follow the guidance of your licensed healthcare providers.
-Do not discontinue or modify any prescribed treatments or medications without the supervision of your healthcare team.
+If you are navigating a serious or chronic health condition, please continue working closely with your licensed healthcare providers.
+Never discontinue or modify prescribed treatments or medications without their guidance.

-This blog is intended to support women who experience a dysregulated nervous system and/or frustrating health symptoms and who are seeking guidance for reducing stress, cultivating healthy rhythms, and improving overall wellness.
-It is not intended to treat, cure, or prevent any disease or medical condition.
+This blog exists to support women who are experiencing nervous system overwhelm and frustrating health symptoms and who are looking for a more peaceful, rhythm-based approach to wellness.
+It is not intended to diagnose, treat, cure, or prevent any medical condition.